-Other thoughts: I love PTA so much that I want to have Maya Rudolph killed so I can have him to myself, but I started forgetting about Inherent Vice DURING THE MOVIE.
+Other thoughts: I love PTA so much that I want to have Maya Rudolph taken out so I can have him to myself, but I started forgetting about Inherent Vice DURING THE MOVIE.

 Finally, considering the themes of this year’s movies, how appropriate Doogie Howser is hosting the show.
 He grew up in front of us for about 12 years and he’s spent a lot of time backstage on Broadway.
 He might have studied black holes, Nazi code-breaking, and jazz drumming too, but I do have doubts that he ever fired bullets at people with a high-powered rifle.
 Unless that’s the plot of Harold & Kumar 4: ‘Roldy Goes Rogue.
 Trademark Ryan Ellis!